jdcantrell/kodiak/README.md

 #Kodiak - a personal photo blog/sharing tool

 Todo:
+- use metadata to fill in og/twitter card data when available
 - use a translator to create images the actual html size?
 We'd then have a preview writer and a publish writer, this seems pretty reasonable
 - delete old folders when changing access (unset published date)